chaps-io/gush/README.md

 end
 ```

 `payloads` is an array containing outputs from all ancestor jobs.
-So for our `EncodeVide` job from above, the array will look like:
+So for our `EncodeVideo` job from above, the array will look like:

 ```ruby